Philadelphia Personal Injury Lawyers: Staying Safe During the Winter

 - Never leave a candle or portable heating device plugged in and unattended

 The fire safety and prevention tips provided by the NFPA are not only helpful reminders but could end up saving you and your family from the physical and personal losses that house fires and defective equipment can cause.
-To read more about fire prevention visit this link.
 We here at Galfand Berger, LLP are wishing you and your family a safe and warm winter season!

 Philadelphia Personal Injury Lawyers at Galfand Berger LLP Represent Injured Victims